-The technical aspects of financial accounting, management accounting and taxation are addressed in the relevant first and second year modules.
-This module assumes sufficient understanding and knowledge of financial accounting, management accounting and taxation for the purpose of achieving the minimum intended learning outcomes for this module.
+The technical aspects of financial accounting and management accounting are addressed in the relevant first and second year modules.
+This module assumes sufficient understanding and knowledge of financial accounting and management accounting for the purpose of achieving the minimum intended learning outcomes for this module.